gondav/Calculator-React-Express/backend/README.md

 ## Configuration

 1. Create a .env file in the root directory of the project.
+2. Specify the necessary environment variables in the .env file.
+For example:

+`
+PORT=5050
+`

+## Development

+To run the backend in development mode:

+1. Ensure that the dependencies are installed (see the Installation section).
 2. Start the development server using the following command:

 `
 $ npm run dev
 `

+The server will be running at http://localhost:5050.

 ## Production